erazlogo/zotero-markdown-translators/README.md

 - Search notes (Core plugins: Starred - on) (<a href="https://youtu.be/pp2lTVydVso">video</a>)
 - Link visualization: Backlinks, local Graph view, Global Graph view (<a href="https://youtu.be/8ZLO61HdQZY">video</a>)
 - Organizing with Workspaces (Core plugins: Workspaces - on) (<a href="https://youtu.be/FB67xMG2MP8">video</a>)
-### Connecting Zotero and Obsidian
-- Use Shift-Command-2 shortcut to link a Zotero item to an Obsidian note (<a href="https://youtu.be/y4Ye0OFzpQ8">video</a>)
-- Shift-drag to copy an annotation from Zotero to Obsidian (<a href="https://youtu.be/2b9m8qPViZ4">video</a>)
-- Tag and link Zotero items that have notes in Obsidian
-### Navigating from Obsidian to Zotero
-- Get to to a Zotero item from a link in Obsidian in edit view with Command-click (<a href="https://youtu.be/skNjwOGNYso">video</a>)
-- Get to a Zotero item from a link in Obsidian in reading view (<a href="https://youtu.be/RYH4pSvlSeo">video</a>)
-- Get to an annotation in Zotero from a link in Obsidian (<a href="https://youtu.be/OsYG_Vt87Ho">video</a>)

 ## Advanced Features and Best Practices for Historians
 - Combine free-form "Zettelkasten" linking of ideas with structured data necessary to know who did what and when
 - Sort your notes by source date, by source page number, and by event date (start-date and end-date) with Dataview